novasamatech/spektr-sdk/README.md

-# Navasama dapp SDK and execution container
+# Novasama dapp SDK and execution container

 A robust solution for hosting and managing decentralized applications (dapps) within the Polkadot ecosystem.